shirleyz9402/capstone/README.md

 # Biblio (capstone)

+Biblio is a book sharing app that allows users easy access to any eBook that has been uploaded to the app.

 Biblio uses a Rails backend and a React frontend.
 It also implements Epub.js which is a JavaScript library for rendering eBooks in the browser.
 Filestack, a third party file host website, is used to store uploaded eBooks.

-Biblio is a book sharing app that allows users to upload, browse, and read books in the browser.
-Users can also create libraries and save books to it.
-Upon registering, every user has a "Your Uploads" library which keeps track of the books the user has uploaded and allows them to delete them if they wish.
-When a book is uploaded by any user, all other users have access to it.
-Besides browsing through books, users can also browse through other libraries that have been created.
-Users can also search through uploaded books by author or title and they can search through libraries by name.
+# Login and Registering

+New users are required to required to register with a username and password.
+Once logged in users have access to libraries and books uploaded by all other users.

+# Uploading

+The React Filestack component is used to upload books to the app.
+To upload, users input the title, author, and a cover image url of a book and then select the eBook in ePub format that they would like to upload from their computer.
+Once successfully uploaded, the book is available to all other users.

+# Libraries

+Users can create, delete, and browse other libraries created by other users.
+Books can be added to libraries that the user has created.
+Users can search through existing libraries by the name of the library.
+Upon registering, all users have a library named "Your Uploads" in which they can keep track of books they have uploaded and also delete them if they wish.

+# Reading in browser

+Books can be rendered in the browser and users can read any book that has been uploaded by all other users.